IwanTen/L5-website/docs/reference/fract.md

 # fract()

-**Note: This page was automatically ported from p5.js to L5 and hasn't yet been checked, fixed and updated.
-The code is likely incorrect, and the description or parameters might be wrong!**

 Calculates the fractional part of a number.

 A number's fractional part includes its decimal values.
 For example, `fract(12.34)` returns 0.34.

 ## Examples